animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 Be careful when mixing the different life-cycles of GemFire and the Spring container together in this manner.
 Not all use cases and scenarios are supported.
-The GemFire `cache.xml` configuration would be similar to the following (which comes from {sdg-acronym}'s test suite):
+The GemFire `cache.xml` configuration would be similar to the following (which comes from SDG's test suite):

 </div>